Rei-SwitchBot/faq/en-us/Video Doorbell.md

 High sensitivity: 7~9 meters
 4. If there are lots of events, please check for changes in light (such as glass or direct sunlight) and subtle movements (such as air conditioner vents, curtains, or fans) in front of the doorbell.
 These factors can lead to battery drain.
 5. If the temperature is extremely high or low, it can affect battery life.
 For example, at -20°C, the battery may decrease by 40% to 50%.
+6. We plan to release the new firmware within this month.
+We understand your eagerness and kindly ask for your patience.

 ---